Is Jio Juice an April Fool’s prank? Check out what Reliance Jio said

 On March 30, Reliance Jio’s official handle tweeted a picture which was followed by a GIF.
 These two tweets indicated that Relaince Jio is coming up with a new product called Jio Juice.
-Now, not a lot was mentioned in the tweets by the Mukesh Ambani owned company however, today, the company has tweeted a video which sheds a lot of light on the matter.
+Now, not a lot was mentioned in the tweets posted by the Mukesh Ambani owned company on Friday however, today, the company has tweeted a video which sheds a lot of light on the matter and throws mixed signals as well.
 On Twitter, Reliance Jio wrote: “Time to say goodbye to chargers and heavy power banks.
 Introducing Jio Juice.”
 This tweet was paired with a video which hints that the company may be playing a prank on its customers.

 The video goes on to describe that Reliance Jio has come up with a new technology.
 As mentioned in the video, a user only needs a Relaince Jio SIM to charge your phone.
 Now, so far, there has not been any technology out there that does things mentioned in the video.
 What makes it more of a prank is the release date of Jio Juice.
 The company says that Jio Juice will launch on April 1, 2018.